eclipse-archived/codewind-docs/docs/_documentations/codewind-minikube-guickguide.md

 ---
 layout: guide
+summary-title: "Codewind in Minikube"
-title: Codewind in Minikube
+title: "Getting Started with Codewind in Minikube"
 categories: guides
-guide_description: End-to-end instructions on how to deploy Codewind and projects on local Kube, specifically, Minikube.
+guide_description: "End-to-end instructions on how to deploy Codewind and projects on local Kube, specifically, Minikube."
-permalink: codewind-minikube-quick-guide
+permalink: codewind-minikube-quick-guide.html
-duration: 5 minutes
+duration: 10 minutes
 tags: Codewind, Minikube, microservice
 ---

 # Codewind in Minikube
+**Note:** This guide contains a limitation.
+When you install Codewind on Minikube, Kubernetes might break Minikube's storage provisioner, meaning Codewind cannot install.
+As a workaround, you need to upgrade Minikube.

 ## Objectives
 * Install Minikube